 By providing the information below, the Comptroller's office provides technical assistance and not legal advice.
 Taxing units should consult legal counsel for interpretations of law regarding rollback elections.

-A school district is required to hold an automatic rollback election - without the petition process - to ratify a current year's tax rate if it adopts a tax rate above the rollback tax rate.
+A school district is required to hold an automatic voter-approval election - without the petition process - to ratify a current year's tax rate if it adopts a tax rate above the rollback tax rate.
 5 The election date cannot be earlier than 30 days or later than 90 days after the date the school board adopted the tax rate.
-6 School districts that adopt a tax rate before adopting the budget based on the chief appraiser's certified estimate of taxable value must order the rollback election at least 30 days prior to the election date.
+6 School districts that adopt a tax rate before adopting the budget based on the chief appraiser's certified estimate of taxable value must order the voter-approval election at least 30 days prior to the election date.
 7

 More information about rollback election procedures may be obtained from the Election Division of the Texas Secretary of State's Office.
 The election ballot must contain statutory language that states the voter is voting for or against ratifying the adopted tax rate, rather than limiting the rate to the rollback tax rate.
-8 While the Comptroller's office provides a Sample Rollback Ballot, school boards should consult legal counsel for guidance.
+8 While the Comptroller's office provides a Sample Voter-Approval Ballot, school boards should consult legal counsel for guidance.

 If a simple majority of the votes cast in the election favor the adopted tax rate, the adopted tax rate stands.
 9 If the voters disapprove the adopted tax rate, the governing body may not adopt a tax rate that exceeds the rollback tax rate.
 10